 Camp Wood 40

-JeffW, our leading route designer in the Southwest is a real “stickler” for routes that have a high visual payback.
+JeffW, a local rider in the Prescott are turned us onto this route.
+Jeff is a real “stickler” for routes that have a high visual payback.
 This route exemplifies just that … beauty over continuously changing terrain.

 Rolling grasslands.
 Pinyon-juniper woodlands.
 A bold burn area.
 Ponderosa forests. // Wide open gravel roads.
 Small, twisty forest service roads. // Rolling hills.
 A long, moderate climb.
 A series of surprise “poppers”.
 A 12 mile downward trending finish.

 You park where the pavement ends on Williamson Valley road, right where you hit dirt.
 There’s a pseudo parking area on the left.
 Off in the distance, to the east, are the San Francisco Peaks, and with a little luck they will be easy to spot because they are snow capped.
 On your return, they will be your cue that you are on the downward trending flats and close to finishing. **Read More

 The first ten miles is a nice warm up, big, wide open views with “lickety split” gravel roads with an upward trend.
 Total cruiser roads.
 The route skirts the famous Las Vegas Ranch which was first homesteaded in 1864.
 At mile 3.5 the open grasslands give way to Pinyon-juniper woodlands, very near the boundary to Prescott National Forest.